 This one-year course is designed for students who have successfully completed the appropriate Theater II course or who have participated in an approved equivalent school or community theater oriented experience.
 Students will demonstrate advanced acting skills through reading, rehearsing, and acting theater literature.
+Group interaction and ensemble work will be emphasized.
 Students are expected to be involved in theater festivals and workshops.
-All students are required to audition for all theatrical productions.
+This course will fulfill either the one arts/humanities credit or one of the elective credits required for graduation.
+As part of the Theater III class expectations, all students are required to audition for all theatrical productions.